personafm/first-contribution/README.md

 ## Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

-This tutorial was adapted from https://github.com/firstcontributions/first-contributions
+This tutorial was adapted from https://github.com/firstcontributions/first-contributions, and shares the same open source license.